Release of Abdelbaset al-Megrahi: UK Government

 The British Prime Minister, Gordon Brown, faced mounting criticism over his silence on the issue, particularly after he took time to send a letter of congratulations to the England Cricket team on their victory in the 2009 Ashes series while failing to comment on the Megrahi release.
 On 25 August 2009, he told a press conference at Downing Street that he was "angry" and "repulsed" by the reception Megrahi had received in Libya.
 He refused to comment on the Scottish government's decision to release Megrahi but stressed that the UK Government had played "no role" in the matter.

-Documents released in September showed that Jack Straw, the justice secretary did initially agree with the Scottish Executive that Abdelbaset al-Megrahi should be excluded from a prisoner transfer agreement with the Libyans.
+Documents released in September showed that Jack Straw, the justice secretary did initially agree with the Scottish Government that Abdelbaset al-Megrahi should be excluded from a prisoner transfer agreement with the Libyans.
 Then three months later, Straw decided that such an exclusion was not worth the risk of "damaging our wide-ranging and beneficial relationship with Libya."

 A letter dated 19 December 2007 stated that the decision to include Megrahi in the scope of the agreement reflected the "overwhelming interests" of the UK at a "critical stage" in the "wider negotiations with the Libyans".

 In a subsequent letter to Alex Salmond, the Scottish first minister, in February 2008, Straw wrote: “You ask what I meant by ‘national interests’.
 Developing a strong relationship with Libya … is good for the UK.”